 - Cheques and remittances can be processed quickly.
 Remittance advice notes received from customers paying by BACS can be scanned and entered into the business workflow.
-Capturing large volumes of cheques and remittance slips decreases the need to handle paper, speeds up processing and cash collection.
+Capturing large volumes of cheques and remittance slips decrease the need to handle paper, speeds up processing, and cash collection.

 - Prompt query handling – having a document management system that integrates with your CRM and accounting systems helps with query management.
-Viewing of customer details, contracts, debt chasing letters and statements in one-place speeds up the query management process.
+Viewing customer details, contracts, debt chasing letters, and statements in one-place speeds up the query management process.

-- Reduce filing and improve compliance – many credit control teams still print two copies of client correspondence posting one and filing the other for record keeping.
-Invoices for example need to be kept for seven years but having an integrated document management system mean that all documents can be retained in an electronic format whilst still complying and providing easy retrieval and following audit requirements.
+- Reduce filing and improve compliance – many credit control teams still print two copies of client correspondence posting one and filing the other for record-keeping.
+Invoices, for example, need to be kept for seven years but an integrated document management system means that all documents can be retained in an electronic format whilst still complying and providing easy retrieval and following audit requirements.

 The case for a hybrid mail solution

-For debt collection companies that manage various customer data files containing collection letters, hybrid mail is a cost effective print and mail solution for high and low volume generation.
+For debt collection companies that manage various customer data files containing collection letters, hybrid mail is a low-cost print and mail solution for high and low volume generation.

-Letters can easily be uploaded to a secure portal printed and despatched, saving postage, processing and mailing costs.
+Letters are uploaded to a secure portal printed and despatched, saving postage, processing, and mailing costs.

-For in-house credit control teams the same applies where customer data can be uploaded on a daily basis incorporating different letter templates, inserts and any other customer letter requirement.
+In-house credit control teams can upload customer data on a daily basis incorporating different letter templates, inserts, and any other customer letter requirement.

-- Secure http portal login easy to set up
+- Secure Https portal login easy to set up

 - No minimum letter upload